-And as it turns out her go to buttermilk pancake recipe really is the best ever!
+And as it turns out her go to best buttermilk pancake recipe really is the best ever!
 Move over Martha Stewart, breakfast just got real.
 It’s magical what a stick of butter can do!
-(I didn’t say it was low fat.)
-They are thick, fluffy and delicious.
+(It’s clearly not low fat) They are thick, fluffy and delicious.

 Look, I know what you’re thinking.

-I don’t have the time nor energy to make buttermilk pancakes in the morning.
+I don’t have the time nor energy to make buttermilk pancakes from scratch in the morning.
 I will NOT give up the snooze button.
-Before you reduce your pancake relationship to exclusively Bisquick just here me out.
+Before you reduce your pancake relationship to exclusively Bisquick (or Ihop) just here me out.

 I make this recipe on a Saturday morning, or whenever I have some bum around time.
-I lay the cooled cakes on a silpat lined sheet pan (or parchment will do just fine) and pop in the freezer for 30 minutes.
+I lay the cooled pancakes on a Silpat lined sheet pan (or parchment will do just fine) and pop in the freezer for 30 minutes.
 No worries if it's for longer.
 You can leave them in there a full day without them tasting like the freezer.
-Pull them out throw them in a gallon sized bag and voila pancakes all week long.
+Pull them out then throw them in a gallon sized bag and voila pancakes all week long.
 Just microwave for 1 minute and enjoy.
 This saves a ton of time in the mornings of which I have very little.
 I will never be the type to wake up two hours before I have to head somewhere.
 Kudos for those who do.

 If you don't go through your pancakes in a few days like I do I would recommend saran wrapping each pancake to prevent freezer burn.

-If you’re like me and you must avoid gluten like its The Shining, these pancakes are for you!
-Just use
+If you're like me and you must avoid gluten like its The Shining then this best buttermilk pancake recipe is for you!

 Welp, here it is!

 If you swear by waffles, I hear ya.
 Check out these Light and Crispy Waffles.
 They are crisp on the outside and airy on the inside – perfect really.